scc-digitalhub/digitalhub/docker-compose/README.md

 Once the table `cities` has been populated by either NiFi or Dagster, navigate to *http://localhost:4000*.
 If you didn't change the credentials in *sqlpad.yml*, log in with `admin`/`admin`.

 Configure a new *Connection* to the `digitalhub` database on the Postgres instance (as with Dagit, use the IP address of your Docker network gateway as *Host*).
-The schema `public` should now contain the table `cities`.
+The schema `test_scenario` should now contain the table `cities`.
 You can verify that it has been correctly populated by running the query:

 ```
-SELECT * FROM public.cities;
+SELECT * FROM test_scenario.cities;
 ```